jonathanlamar/blog/content/blog/rl/reinforcement_learning_1.md

 In a single sentence, it is goal-directed learning through trial and error.

 How does it differ from supervised learning?
-Rather then a machine being shown what to do, the machine is given a feedback signal in the form of a reward.
+Rather than a machine being shown what to do, the machine is given a feedback signal in the form of a reward.
 Thus an agent learns by exploring actions and their associated rewards, and by modeling the expected long term reward for actions given states.
 The notions of